-By policy, SHP students are required to undergo a background check using the school's approved vendor, CastleBranch, at the time of program admission, and again prior to placement in a clinical rotation.
-Instructions for requesting the background check and appropriate consent forms will be provided to students by their programs.
+SHP students are required by policy, to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a clinical rotation.
+Instructions for requesting the background check and appropriate consent forms are provided to students by their programs.
 Please refer to the policy section of this handbook for the policy statement.